chazzox/chazzox.uk/src/content/notes/university/cs2850/week-4.md

         operation, it will be woken and allowed to complete down.

--   these instructions are made atomic in two ways. on single core processors, interupts are disabled and on multi cpu systems, the [TSL instruction](./week-3#hardware-solution) is used
+-   these instructions are made atomic in two ways. on single core processors, interrupts are disabled and on multi cpu systems, the [TSL instruction](./week-3#hardware-solution) is used
 -   semaphores can be used for mutual exclusion and also to force a sequence of events